Giant Vortex Clusters in a Two-Dimensional Quantum Fluid: Materials and Methods

 \section{Materials and Methods}

-\textbf{Optically configured BECs.} Our experimental apparatus consists of a $^{87}$Rb BEC confined in a red-detuned laser sheet, providing harmonic trapping in the vertical $z$ dimension with frequency $\omega_z = 2\pi \times 108$ Hz.
+\textbf{Optically configured Bose-Einstein condensates (BECs).} Our experimental apparatus consists of a $^{87}$Rb BEC confined in a red-detuned laser sheet, providing harmonic trapping in the vertical $z$ dimension with frequency $\omega_z = 2\pi \times 108$ Hz.
 The trapping in the $x$-$y$ plane can be arbitrarily configured via direct projection of blue-detuned light which is patterned with a digital micromirror device (DMD)~\cite{gauthier2016direct}.
 The BEC is formed using a hybrid optical and magnetic trapping technique~\cite{lin2009rapid}.
-We initially evaporate in a hybrid trap produced from a single, radially symmetric 95~$\mu$m waist 1064 nm red-detuned Gaussian beam and relaxed quadrupole magnetic field.
-Before reaching the BEC critical temperature, we transfer the atoms to a 1064~nm red-detuned Gaussian sheet and simultaneously ramp the magnetic field to zero.
-Optical evaporation over four seconds produces BECs of up to $N_{\textrm{tot}} = 3 \times 10^6$ atoms in the approximately azimuthally symmetric harmonic optical trap with $\{\omega_x,\omega_y,\omega_z\} = 2 \pi \times \{6.8,6.4,360\}$~Hz.
-In the final second of evaporation, the 532~nm light illuminating the DMD is linearly ramped to a peak value of $10\mu$, where $\mu = k_B \cdot 22$~nK is the chemical potential, producing a highly-oblate configured BEC with $N_{\textrm{tot}} \sim 2.2 \times 10^6$ and 67(3)\% condensate fraction in a $125~\mu\textrm{m}\times85~\mu\textrm{m}$ hard-walled elliptical trap.
+We initially evaporate in a hybrid trap produced from a single, radially symmetric 95~$\mu$m waist 1064~nm red-detuned Gaussian beam and weak quadrupole magnetic field~\cite{gauthier2016direct}.
+Before reaching the BEC critical temperature, we transfer the atoms to a 1064~nm red-detuned Gaussian sheet and simultaneously ramp the magnetic field to approximately zero.
+Optical evaporation over four seconds produces BECs of up to $N_{\textrm{c}} = 3 \times 10^6$ atoms in the approximately azimuthally symmetric harmonic optical trap with $\{\omega_x,\omega_y,\omega_z\} = 2 \pi \times \{6.8,6.4,360\}$~Hz.
+In the final second of evaporation, the intensity of the 532~nm light illuminating the DMD is linearly ramped, resulting in a peak potential value of $10\mu$, where $\mu = k_B \cdot 22$~nK is the chemical potential, producing a highly-oblate configured BEC with $N_{\textrm{c}} \sim 2.2 \times 10^6$ and 67(3)\% condensate fraction in a hard-walled elliptical trap with major and minor axes $\{2a,2b\} = \{125,85\}~\mu$m.
 With the optical trapping beams held on, we levitate the cloud against gravity by ramping on an unbalanced quadrupole magnetic field, which additionally results in a 80~G DC residual magnetic field in the vertical direction.
-Simultaneously, we reduce the sheet trapping power resulting in the final trap frequencies $\{\omega_x,\omega_y,\omega_z\} \sim 2 \pi \times \{1.8,1.6,108\}$~Hz, and trap depth of $\sim90$ nK.
+Simultaneously, we reduce the sheet trapping power resulting in the final trap frequencies $\{\omega_x,\omega_y,\omega_z\} \sim 2 \pi \times \{1.8,1.6,108\}$~Hz, and trap depth of $\sim90$~nK.
 We also reduce the DMD pattern depth to $\sim5\mu$.
 Combined with the hard-walled confinement of the DMD, this results in an approximately uniform atom distribution with a calculated vertical Thomas-Fermi diameter of $6~\mu$m and a healing length of $\xi \sim 500$~nm at the center of the trap (average $\xi \sim 530$~nm).